Turin–Genoa railway: Electrification

 As a result of the Giovi disaster of 1898 and the saturation of traffic on both lines through the Giovi pass—as steam powered trains could not carry more than 2000 wagons per day in 1907—and given the excellent results obtained from the trial of three-phase power on the lines in Valtellina electrification was initiated on the line at 3,300 V AC three-phase at 15 Hz.

 On 1 August 1910 electrification was activated from Pontedecimo to Busalla; on 1 December 1911 the section to Rivarolo Ligure Junction was electrified; on 1 November 1913 the section to Genoa Sampierdarena was electrified; on 21 June 1915 the section between Busalla and Ronco was electrified and finally on 15 May 1916 the project was completed with the electrification of the Genova Piazza Principe station.
 Trains on the line were hauled by Class E550 locomotives.

 In 1924 the electrification of the line was completed with the activation of the long section from Ronco Scrivia to Turin Porta Nuova.

 Between 1961 and 1964 the line was one of the last to be converted to 3,000 V DC electrification, although it had been one of the first to be electrified with three-phase power.

 The line today

 In 1963 the new Granarolo Tunnel was opened, which allowed the direct connection of the station Genova Piazza Principe from the Giovi second pass, skipping the busy junctions around Sampierdarena, significantly reducing the time taken by long-distance trains.
 In 1994 the line was devastated near Alessandria by the flooding of the Tanaro.
 Today, the passenger traffic is served by Trenitalia with regional, InterCity, InterCity Night Express and Eurostar InterCity trains.

-A new high-speed line is proposed between Milan and Genoa, which would include a third line through the Giovi pass, allowing the full separation of servicers with local passenger services on the original line, freight on the second pass and long-distance passenger services on the new line (third pass).
+A new high-speed line is being constructed between Milan and Genoa, which would include a third line through the Giovi pass, allowing the full separation of services with local passenger services on the original line, freight on the second pass and long-distance passenger services on the new line (third pass).